 Multiply Li_est by CF, the CHWS’s common factor (in MJ per litre) in the current reading period, to obtain MJi_est. the meter’s estimated consumed energy.

-Populate MJi_est and Ri_est into the MeterDataNotification to be provided to the delivery point’s Retailer and AEMO.
+Populate MJi_est and Ri_est into the MeterDataNotification to be provided to the FRO and AEMO.

 Calculation of EDDs